The Embedded Homology of Hypergraph Pairs: The relative embedded homology groups for hypergraph pairs and examples

-Here all the vertical maps and the middle horizontal map are injective morphisms of hypergraphs, while the top horizontal map and the bottom horizontal map are injective simplicial maps between simplicial complexes.
-Moreover, we have a commutative diagram of chain complexes
+Here in the diagram (\ref{eq-zoaq}), all the vertical maps and the middle horizontal map are injective morphisms of hypergraphs, while the top horizontal map and the bottom horizontal map are injective simplicial maps between simplicial complexes.